Burning off on a residential property and the use of incinerators is banned.

-We adopted these measures to control nuisances, odours and smoke emissions and other discharges to the environment that may adversely affect the enjoyment of life, health, safety and the welfare of the community.
+The City adopted these measures to control nuisances, odours and smoke emissions and other discharges into the environment that may adversely affect the enjoyment of life, health, safety and the welfare of the community.

 All incinerator fires should be reported to our Customer Service Unit.

 Barbeques are okay

 A fire lit for the purposes of cooking food for human consumption and warmth on private land is exempt from this Local Law.

 However, care should be taken so that smoke emissions are kept to a minimum.